 21st of the month and still no rain.
 The plot is looking very dried up now.
 Lettuce is bolting and the french beans are slow to fill out.
 The one crop

-that is looking good is the sprouts and again I think this is due to a good watering when the the plants first went in.
+that is looking good is the sprouts and again I think this is due to a good watering when the plants first went in.
 I have pulled the last of the early carrots but the fennel and cabbage is holding well and I have plenty of beetroot.
-The foxes have dug up most of my onions so although a bit early I have laid them out to to ripen.
+The foxes have dug up most of my onions so although a bit early I have laid them out to ripen.

 The first of the early tomatoes Red Alert are ripening now.
 I have planted out Minicole cabbage which should be ready to give me an Autumn crop and stand through the first half of the Winter.
 Because of the lack of rain I have sown some quick maturing carrots Amsterdam Forcing in large pots.